gs7vik/python-practices-dsa-ds/README.md

 When the keys of the dictionary are 0, 1, ..., n, a list will be faster, since no hashing is involved.
 As soon as the keys are not such a sequence, you need to use a dict. https://stackoverflow.com/questions/15990456/list-of-lists-vs-dictionary

+when you want to search an element from a list consider using a set too, as search operation in **set** is O(1) as it uses hashtable internally